lead-free/cmd_proc/README.md

 ## Motivation

 A wide variety of embedded projects involve a command line interface.
 The idea is to create a light example of an easily manageable command lookup mechanism.
-This project was inspired while handling the following code:
+This project was inspired by handling code similar to:

 ```cpp
 if(cmd == "led")